LPBeaulieu/Braille-Cryptograms-Crypto-Braille/README.md

 python3 crypto-braille.py "My text (at least eighty characters in length)".
 ```

-Finally, any number of the arguments above can be combined in any order when calling the Python code.
+Finally, any number of the abovementioned arguments can be combined in any order when calling the Python code.
 For example, should you like to generate 50 cryptograms with a number of columns and rows of 40 and 25, respectively, and having the "a" and "e" hints included in the ciphers, you would enter the following in command line:
 ```
 python3 crypto-braille.py 50 col40 row25 a e
 ```

- <br><b>And that's it!</b> You're now ready to solve as many braille . cryptograms as you like!
+ <br><b>And that's it!</b> You're now ready to solve as many braille cryptograms as you like!
 If you are close to someone who is visually impaired and would like to help them find an accessible version of cryptogram puzzles, or maybe if you are only sprucing up your braille reading skills in preparation for the Zombie Apocalypse (lol) then this app is for you!
-P.S. be sure to also check out my other github page e-Braille Tales (https://github.com/LPBeaulieu/Braille-OCR-e-Braille-Tales) for braille OCR!🎉📖
+P.S. be sure to also check out my other github page <b>e-Braille Tales</b> (https://github.com/LPBeaulieu/Braille-OCR-e-Braille-Tales) for braille OCR!🎉📖

 ## ✍️ Authors <a name = "author"></a>